Chamber of Deputies (Luxembourg): Since 1945

 1965 saw the introduction of parliamentary commissions.
 The establishment of specialised and permanent commissions would facilitate the work of the legislature.
 The previous organisation of the Chamber into sections, un-specialised and with members chosen at random, had not been effective.
 Another innovation concerned political groups.
 They were now officially recognised, and received premises, and subsidies based on their proportion of seat.
 These material means were dwarfed by those established in 1990.

 Changes to the Chamber's rules in 1990 and 1991 substantially increased the material means available to political groups, and contributed to a professionalisation of politics.
 In addition, every Deputy had the right to an office close to the Chamber building.
 The Chamber reimbursed the Deputies' staff expenses.
-Funds were now also available to "technical groups", following the protests of the small parties at the start of the new session in 1989.
+Funds were also made available to technical groups or "political sensibilities" of less than 5 deputies, following a notable incident at the start of the 1989-1990 session in which deputies from smaller parties (including future Deputy Prime Minister François Bausch) blocked access to the plenary hall to protest their disfavourable treatment.

-In 2003, a new law established the office of the mediator and ombudsman.
+In 2003, a new law established the office of the Mediator and Ombudsman.
 This was attached to the Chamber, but would not receive instructions from any authority in exercising his or her functions.
 They would deal with citizens' complaints concerning the central or local government administration, and other public entities.
 They would attempt to resolve disputes between parties, acting as a mediator.
 Every year, they would present a report to the Chamber.

 Since January 2008, the political parties have been directly funded by the state.
 Their accounts were to be strictly separate from those of the parliamentary political groups.
 There were to be two different structures, each with their own staff.
 In order to receive public funds, a party must provide evidence of regular political activity, present complete lists of candidates at the legislative and European elections, and have received at least 2% of the vote.

 Functions

 The function of the Chamber of Deputies is covered under Chapter IV of the Constitution of Luxembourg, the first article of which states that the purpose of the Chamber is to represent the country.
-Luxembourg is a parliamentary democracy, in which the Chamber is elected by universal suffrage under the d'Hondt method of Party-list proportional representation.
+Luxembourg is a parliamentary democracy, in which the Chamber is elected by universal suffrage under the d'Hondt method of party-list proportional representation.

 All laws must be passed by the Chamber.
 Each bill must be submitted to two votes in the Chamber, with an interval of at least three months between the votes, for it to become law.
 Laws are passed by absolute majority, provided that a quorum of half of the deputies is present.